Harvard-IACS/2023-AC215/milestone3.md

 ---
 ### Milestone 3: The wheel.
 Optimization, Monitoring, and Deployment of Scalable Data Solutions

+This milestone focuses on the optimization, monitoring, and deployment aspects of a complex data-driven project.
+It emphasizes efficiency and scalability, utilizing advanced techniques and tools like TensorFlow Lite for model optimization and Kubeflow for machine learning workflows.
+The integration of a comprehensive performance monitoring system ensures ongoing reliability, and the creation of a "Mega Pipeline" application represents the culminating hands-on experience that brings all elements together in a cohesive, manageable structure.

+The third milestone builds on the foundational work of the first, driving the project towards completion and ensuring readiness for real-world application.
+This will provide students with exposure to industry-standard best practices and hands-on experience with cutting-edge tools and methodologies.

+### Key dates:

+- Due date: Oct 10th

 #### Objectives:

 - **Distillation/Quantization/Compression, TF lite**: Implement methods for model optimization such as distillation, quantization, and compression, using TensorFlow Lite.
 This will enable deployment in resource-constrained environments.